manoharanRajesh/Jenkins-docker/baseimages-master/alpine/README.md

-# Rajeshmanoharan Docker Base Image
+# Manoharanrajesh Docker Base Image

 Alpine images are smaller than full distributions, e.g. CentOS.
 This is a base image with some tweaks based on the official alpine image on Dockerhub.